ChorusOne/fastsync/README.md

  * **Compression is handled externally.** Fastsync does not compress the stream.
    If the data volume benefits from compression, then compress the files ahead of time with e.g. `lz4`, `brotli`, or `zstd`.
- * **A full transfer is necessary.** Fastsync always sends all files.
-If some files are already present at the receiving side, or similar data is already present, `rsync` might be a better fit.

 ## Building